 - Credit manual

 - Credit product factsheets and brochures

 - Interviews with management

-- Interviews with financial manager - Customer interviews, incl. focus groups (optional)
+- Interviews with financial manager

+- Customer interviews, incl. focus groups (optional)

-III.B.3.4 If the customer's business is related to sectors known to have high social risks, the provider conducts additional due diligence to mitigate risk.
+III.B.3.4 In cases of a business loan, the provider determines whether the customer's business is related to sectors known to have high social risks.
+If yes, the provider conducts additional due diligence to mitigate risk.